 Skip to Content

 Most Veterans and military personnel are aware of the opportunity to use a VA loan to purchase a home with no down payment, competitive interest rates and flexible financial requirements.
-However, if you're a Veteran looking for a loan to purchase a farm, you may be wondering if you can use your VA loan benefits.

 Can You Use a VA Loan for a Farm?

 The VA allows eligible individuals to purchase a farm using a VA loan as long as there is a home on the property they’ll be using as their primary residence.
-You cannot use a VA loan for a farm solely meant for commercial purposes.
-Lenders can have their own guidelines and restrictions and might not allow buyers to purchase working farms.
+You cannot use a VA loan for a farm that is solely intended for commercial purposes.

 VA Loan Farm Residence Guidelines

-VA farm loans follow most of the standard financial requirements (such as your debt-to-income ratio) and meet VA appraisal guidelines.
+VA farm loans follow most of the standard financial requirements (such as your debt-to-income ratio) and must meet VA appraisal guidelines.

 Primary Residence Required on Farm Property